MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 ---
 # Building tabs and other hosted experiences with the Microsoft Teams JavaScript client SDK

-The Microsoft Teams JavaScript client SDK can help you create hosted experiences in Teams, which means displaying app content in an `<iframe>`.
+The Microsoft Teams JavaScript client SDK can help you create hosted experiences in Teams, which means displaying app content in an iframe.

 The SDK is helpful for developing apps with any of the following Teams capabilities: